 Lamentations 2, 18

-The Virgin Mary had rejoiced in the good news that was brought to her by the angel Gabriel, when she declared: “Behold, I am the handmaid of the Lord.
+The Virgin Mary had rejoiced in the good news that was brought to her by the angel Gabriel when she declared: “Behold, I am the handmaid of the Lord.
 May it be done to me according to your word.”
-She responded in a spirit of gladness, despite whatever trials she might have to endure by being the mother of the expected Messiah.
-As our Blessed Lady joyfully contemplated on the divine favour that was granted to her by God in His infinite mercy, she knew that she would eventually have to sacrifice her maternal rights to fulfill whatever purpose lay in her Divine motherhood.
+She responded in a spirit of gladness; despite whatever trials she might have to endure by being the mother of the expected Messiah.
+As our Blessed Lady joyfully contemplated the divine favor that was granted to her by God in His infinite mercy, she knew that she would eventually have to sacrifice her maternal rights to fulfill whatever purpose lay in her Divine motherhood.
 Being the mother of Jesus (in Hebrew, Yeshua: “God is salvation”) certainly entailed much more than the natural state of being a mother.
 Mary was chosen to nurse and raise a son who was destined to be much more than a carpenter (Lk 1:31-33).
-He was in fact God who became incarnate to save mankind from sin and death: a king-priest like his royal ancestor David.
+He was, in fact, God who became incarnate to save mankind from sin and death: a king-priest like his royal ancestor David.
 Indeed, Mary’s maternity was a supernatural divine calling and a spiritual vocation that God preordained for the benefit of all human souls.
-God’s handmaid was chosen to render humanity a spiritual service because she had found favour with God (Lk 1:30).
+God’s handmaid was chosen to render humanity a spiritual service because she had found grace with God (Lk 1:30).

 Mary was aware that the patriarch’s, judges, and prophets were called to serve God life-long, so she understood that her saving office shouldn’t come to an end once she had completed raising Jesus upon his reaching manhood; nor would it preclude any hardships for her.
 Still, in the obscurity of faith, which demanded her full trust in God, our Blessed Lady could only imagine what might lay in store for her.
 She must have thought that her Son’s birth entailed a life-long mission, too, along with hers and that the two of them would somehow be associated together in a work of great personal sacrifice until God’s plan should be fulfilled.